ariv3ra/talks/2018/DockerCon2018/README.md

 - 500K+ avg per weekday

 Our users are crushing it in regards to CI\CD.
 Lots of quality code being written.

-### Slide: CircleCI Version 1.0 - Pre Docker
-Version 1 of the platform was launched in 2011 before the Containerization Boom so it executes builds on dedicated VMs using a selection of Ubuntu Linux and for mobile builds Ubuntu w/ Android SDK & OSX for XCode code bases.  v1.0 is an awesome innovation but as our business processes evolve & new technologies emerge so must our platform.
-As usage increased customers required flexibility in their pipelines.

-### Slides: CircleCI Version 2.0 - Post Docker
-As software companies do CircleCI addressed their customers needs in the form of v.20.
-I wasn't with the company during the v2.0 design but the team shared early v2.0 docs which illustrated their design & technology considerations.
-The teams thoroughly debated & vetted technologies

 ## Tech Stacksß